 Whoppers: History’s Most Outrageous Lies and Liars by Christine Seifert

 I read this nonfiction book aloud to my kids — it was SO fun because it prompted great discussion and interaction.
 They couldn’t believe that people would make up such outrageous lies.
-Learn these incredible wild whoppers — from people you’ve heard of like Charles Ponzi to people you’ve never heard of like George Psalmanazar who convinced people he was a native from his made-up island of Formosa.
+12-year-olds will learn about some incredible wild whoppers — from people you’ve heard of like Charles Ponzi to people you’ve never heard of like George Psalmanazar who convinced people he was a native from his made-up island of Formosa.

 Rad Women Worldwide by Kate Schatz, illustrated by Miriam Klein Stahl

 Once I started reading these biographies (which I flipped and read in random order), I got very hooked.
 Hopefully this book will inspire kids as much as it did me.
 Plus, it’s really interesting to read about other people, ordinary people who did amazing things.

 Finding Wonders: Three Girls Who Changed Science by Jeannine Atkins